hlandau/acmetool/_doc/SCHEMA.md

   - Begin by performing the Conform operation.

-  - If there are any uncached certificates (certificate directories containing only an "url" file), cache them, waiting for them to become available if necessary.
+  - If there are any uncached certificates (certificate directories containing only an "url" file), cache them, waiting for them to become available (orders to finish processing, etc.) if necessary.

   - If there are any certificates marked for revocation (meaning that a "revoke" file exists in the certificate directory), but which are not